totoantonio/TrendingNow/docs/Contact.md

   </button>
 </a>

-We strive to respond to all inquiries within 24–48 hours, so don’t hesitate to reach out!
+We aim to respond to all inquiries within 24–48 hours.
+Don’t hesitate to reach out!

 ---

-> "The future of tech is always evolving—let's talk about it."
+> "The future of technology is always evolving—let's discuss it together."

 ---

-We can't wait to hear from you!
+We look forward to hearing from you!